 P.S.
 Norman Mailer's terrific book, Miami and the Siege of Chicago, is still in print.

-The Chicago 'Police Riot'
+Tom Hayden and The Chicago 'Police Riot'

 is author of a dozen books (click on covers at right), including the new "THE TUNNELS: Escapes Under the Berlin Wall and the Historic Films the JFK White House Tried to Kill."
 He was the longtime editor of Editor & Publisher.
 Email: email@example.com.
 Twitter: @GregMitch